Mariuspersen/Senexfetch/README.md

-# Commander X16 C Template
+# Senexfetch

-Just something for myself for the future, with proper include paths for vscode
+Yet another neofetch but for the Commander X16, based heavily on the paleofetch project